opticsfoundry/OF_Sequencer_Zturn/README.md

 File -> Export -> Export Hardware -> "Include Bitstream"-> Finish

-To include this bitstream in the MicroZed firmware, in Vitis, in "Explorer" right click on
+To include this bitstream in the Z-turn Board V2 firmware, in Vitis, in "Explorer" right click on

 OpticsFoundry_Seq_Zturn_Platform